RTChou/DGEclustering/README.md

 # Create a list of datasets
 ## in this example we cluster on only two paired datasets
+## the user can also cluster on more paired datasets by putting them into a list
 datasets <- list(treatment1.vs.control, treatment2.vs.control)
 names(datasets) <- c('treatment1.vs.control', 'treatment2.vs.control')
 ```